Marcel Nguyễn Tân Văn: Minor seminary (1942-1943)

 In 1942, at age 13 Van entered the minor seminary of Lan-Song, which was under the responsibility of Dominican friars.
 But after only six months of studies, it was closed and occupied by the Japanese military.
 Van then continued his studies at the rectory of St. Thérèse's parish in Qang Uyên, under Maillet, a Dominican missionary.
 In the summer of 1942, it was there that he discovered Therese of Lisieux's autobiography, the Story of a Soul, which was a turning point in his spiritual life.
 Indeed, Van had felt in his heart for a long time an ardent desire to become a saint, but knew his own weakness.
 He knew that holiness through harsh penances and exercises would be impossible for him to achieve.
 Therese's book showed him that holiness is possible even for the little ones, and from then on she was his spiritual sister.

-A short time afterwards, Van recounted having receiving the great grace of having Therese appear to him and speak with him familiarly, and that this occurred on a regular basis for a period.
+A short time afterwards, Van recounted having Therese appear to him and speak with him familiarly, and that this occurred on a regular basis for a period.
 According to Van, she personally taught him her "little way," and asked him to pray for the French, whom he had previously disliked due to their colonisation of Vietnam.
 Thérèse spoke to him about God, his love, his paternity, and invited him to converse with God as would two friends.
 She showed him that God, in fact, was interested in the everyday things of our lives.

 Soon after, Van had a vision of Alphonsus Liguori, founder of the Redemptorists, though Van only recognized him later, at first believing that it had been Our Lady of Sorrows.
 Upon reading a Redemptorist publication he felt the desire to join the order, and he recounted a little later that Therese also encouraged him in this vocation.
 But the missionary who had been educating him, Maillet, had plans to send him to a Dominican seminary and was shocked at Van's refusal.
 This being one of a string of misunderstandings, and thinking that Van was being stubborn and prideful, Maillet drove him away for the minor seminary in June 1943.
 He then returned to the rectory of Huu-Bang, before staying briefly with his family.